 If there is one thing you can predict, it’s that Atlanta weather can be a bit unpredictable.
 Sunshine today but rainy tomorrow?
-No problem!
-We’ve taken the stress out of figuring out what to do and where to go with this roundup of 30+ things to do on a rainy day in Atlanta.
+No problem.
+We’ve taken the stress out of figuring out what to do and where to go with this roundup of 25+ things to do on a rainy day in Atlanta.

 Andretti Indoor Karting and Games

 Got restless tweens and teens at home?
 Andretti is a whopping 100,000 square feet of indoor activity from karting to gaming, rock wall, laser tag and more.
 All this resides under one roof complete with a restaurant and bar for Mom and Dad.
-Two Georgia locations.
+There are two Georgia locations.

 Atlanta Monetary Museum

-Show me the money!
-At Atlanta Fed's Visitors Center and Monetary Museum you can see the money up close and in person.
-This museum and tour cover the Federal Reserve, U.S. currency and more.
-See how robots are used to move the money, how it’s made, how it’s destroyed, and learn all about money in our daily lives.
+Show me the money.
+At Atlanta Fed's Monetary Museum you can see the money up close and in person.
+This museum covers the Federal Reserve, U.S. currency and more.
+See how robots are used to move the money, how it’s made, how it’s destroyed and learn all about money in our daily lives.
 It's a great educational stop for the entire family.